torvalds/linux/Documentation/tee/tee.rst

 TEE (Trusted Execution Environment)
 ===================================

-This document describes the TEE subsystem in Linux.
+This document describes the TEE subsystem in GNU/Linux.

 Overview
 ========